steshinoki/steshinoki.github.io/_pages/about.md

   - /about.html
 ---

-I am originally from Londrina, Brazil, and am currently a Ph.D. student in Business Economics at the<u><a href="https://www.insper.edu.br/en/">Insper Institute of Education and Research</a></u> in São Paulo.
+I am originally from Londrina, Brazil, and am currently a Ph.D. candidate in Business Economics at the <u><a href="https://www.insper.edu.br/en/">Insper Institute of Education and Research</a></u> in São Paulo.
 Prior to Insper, I earned my B.A. in Economics from FGV/EPGE in Rio de Janeiro..
 My research interest are econometrics, with an emphasis on identification and inference.

 For a more detailed academic profile, please visit the CV section